mitsedov/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

-2. I can also find the five-minute interval with the highest average number of steps taken:
+2. I can also find the five-minute interval with the highest average number of steps taken (first the index is found, then the actual interval):

 ```r
 highest <- which.max(stepbyinterval$averagesteps)